dotnetoxford/dotnetoxford-website/input/posts/2019-08-docker-k8s-raspberrypis.md

 ### Speaker Bio

 _"[Dan](https://www.twitter.com/dracan) is an independent software developer with over 20 years of commercial experience.
 He works for his own company, [Everstack Ltd](https://www.everstack.com), providing software development and consultation services for multiple businesses.
 He's very passionate about software development, productivity, and ongoing learning and self-improvement.
-His blog can be found [www.danclarke.com](https://www.danclarke.com)."_
+His blog can be found at [www.danclarke.com](https://www.danclarke.com)."_

 ---